ADA-research/Sparkle/Examples/selection_multi-file_instance.md

 ```

 ### Run the solvers
 Run the solvers on all instances.
 For the CCAG (Constrained Covering Array Generation) problem we measure the quality by setting the objective in `Settings/sparkle_settings.ini` to quality.
+Note that you need to set this right after initialising the platform, see the instructions at the top.

 ```bash
 sparkle run_solvers --performance-data